 The Division usually meets bi-monthly on the second Wednesday of the odd-numbered months, in Stratford starting at 18.30.

-The next one will be on Wednesday 13 January, ONLINE at 19.00 (not at the usual place and time: St. John's Church, Stratford Broadway, London E15 1NG).
-Join by nothing more than a landline telephone!
+The next one will be on Wednesday 12 May, ONLINE at 19.00 (not at the usual place and time: St. John's Church, Stratford Broadway, London E15 1NG).
+The following meeting will be held on Wednesday 14 July; it MAY be the first post-pandemic Stratford meeting.

 Convener: contact Howard Thomas as below, or at 24 South Primrose Hill, Chelmsford, CM1 2RG, or phone 01245 280503 before 21.00.